fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ## Developing applications with LLMs

-In this section we will go through a few examples to see how to use LLMs in applications.
-We will start with simple cases that work well, then move on to cases where things don't behave as expected and how to work around them.
+In this section, we will review a few examples of how to use LLMs in applications.
+We will start with simple cases that work well and then move on to cases where things don't behave as expected and how to work around them.

 This is a summary of what is covered in the following sections.